AKATSMMMM/Atf/README.md

-# Atf Canvo Command By Mr Chand
+# AKATSUKI Canvo Command By Mr MENTAL
 💸💸💸💸💸💸💸

 # Facebook Account
-fb.com/CH4ND.CH4ND
+fb.com/tara.abu.mental.here

 ================================
 How To Use this Canvo Command See Some Steps